 6) What happens after the plan is delivered?

 Ask whether the advisor earns money from what you do next.
-In an Advice Only™ structure, you remain free to implement independently without the plan becoming a sales funnel.
+In an Advice-Only™ structure, you remain free to implement with the provider of your choice without the plan becoming a sales funnel.

 7) How are conflicts prevented by design, rather than simply disclosed?